 Friendships can benefit you in lifting your self-esteem, encouraging you to live healthier, or even just elevating the quality of your life.
 Your friends should lift you up and help you to be the best person you can be.
-Do they?
 Here are a few tips on deciding whether or not your friends are a good influence.

 You Feel Good After Spending Time With Them

-One way to determine if your friends are having a positive effect on you is to gage your mood after you've spent with them.
+One way to determine if your friends are having a positive effect on you is to gage your mood after you've been with them.
 Do you leave feeling energized and happy?
 If so, chances are your friends are a good influence to your mind and body.

 Negative Behavior That Can Bring You Down